 With the steps of the previous articles complete, we now have the WHMCS Liquid Web plugin setup and enabled.
 If you followed the previous directions, you’ve successfully created the first product based on VPS offerings.
 We will now cover some more advanced product creation options.
 Continue reading “WHMCS with Private Cloud Servers and Advanced Product Setup”

-Now that your Storm Private Cloud parent is setup and ready to go, you’ll want to kick-off a few Child Instances.
-We’ll start from the Dashboard for the Storm Private Cloud parent, which is where we left off in the previous article: Available Resources On a Storm Private Cloud Parent.
+Now that your Private VPS Parent is setup and ready to go, you’ll want to kick-off a few Child Instances.
+We’ll start from the Dashboard for the Private VPS Parent, which is where we left off in the previous article: Available Resources On a Private VPS Parent.

-To view the available resources on any Storm Private Cloud parent that you’ve allocated, start by clicking on the + symbol next to the specific Server Name .
+To view the available resources on any Private VPS Parent that you’ve allocated, start by clicking on the + symbol next to the specific Server Name .

-Storm Private Cloud parents, are completely dedicated to your infrastructure and offer the functionality of a private cloud all within the Storm interface.
+Private VPS Parents, are completely dedicated to your infrastructure and offer the functionality of a private cloud all within the Storm interface.

 With the Storm Private Cloud parents, it’s easy to create Virtual Instances with customizable amounts of RAM, disk space, and CPU cores.